Normal Approximation in Large Network Models

 We can bound the first term on the right-hand side as follows.
-By construction, $\Lambda_n'$ is the sum of $V_n$ random variables that have second moments bounded by a constant times $\rho_n^{2d(p+1)/p}$ due to \autoref{py4.3} for case $q=2$.
-Also, as previously established, the covariance between any pair of these variables is zero when their indices $i,j$ correspond to non-adjacent cubes $Q_i, Q_j$.
-For adjacent cubes, the covariance is bounded by a constant times $\rho_n^{2d(p+1)/p}$ by Cauchy-Schwarz.
+By construction, $\Lambda_n'$ is the sum of $V_n$ random variables that have second moments bounded by a constant times $\rho_n^{2d(p+1)/p}$ due to \autoref{py4.3} for $q=2$.
+Also, as previously established, the covariance between any pair of these variables is zero when the corresponding nodes are respectively positioned in cubes $Q_i$ and $Q_j$ such that any element of $Q_i$ is more than $2r_n\rho_n$ away from any element of $Q_j$.
+Otherwise, the covariance is bounded by a constant times $\rho_n^{2d(p+1)/p}$ by Cauchy-Schwarz.
 Consequently, by \eqref{V_n},

 Combining \eqref{4.15}, \eqref{pre4.17}, and \eqref{4.13}, by our choice of $\rho_n$ \eqref{rho_n} and Cauchy-Schwarz,